andrewcwees/red_env/README.md

 Start by installing and loading all required packages.
 Run compiling scripts in the order listed and modify directory paths as needed.

 Step-by-step guide for compiling/analysis:
-1.  run clean_maps.R (need original & 2010 crosswalk files from Mapping Inequality Project)
+1.  run clean_maps.R (using original & 2010 crosswalk files from Mapping Inequality Project)
-2.  run comp_noise.R
+3.  run comp_noise.R (using noise raster files from National Transportation Noise Map)
-3.  run comp_air.R
+4.  run comp_air.R (using 2017 & 2019 air emissions estimates from Neighborhood Emissions Mapping Operation)
-4.  run redxp.R to synthesize noisedisp.csv with airdisp.csv
+5.  run redxp.R to synthesize noise & air pollution exposure files noisedisp.csv and airdisp.csv
-5.  run analysis scripts plots.R and stats.R to explore the compiled dataset 'redxp.csv'
+6.  run scripts plots.R and stats.R to explore the compiled dataset 'redxp.csv'